JosephLai241/URS/README.md

 **NOTE:** `PRAW` is currently supported on Python 3.5+.
 This project was tested with Python 3.6.

+## Scraping Subreddits

-This is a universal Reddit scraper where you can manually specify subreddits to scrape, specify which category of posts to scrape for each subreddit, and how many results are returned.
+You can manually specify subreddits to scrape, specify which category of posts to scrape for each subreddit, and how many results are returned.
 I have also added a search option where you can search for keyword(s) within a subreddit and the scraper will get all posts that are returned from the search.

-Options for which category of posts to scrape for are as follows:
+Options for which category of posts you want to scrape are as follows:
 - Hot
 - New
 - Controversial